Somma Vesuviana: The church of San Domenico

-The church of San Domenico rises in the heart of Somma Vesuviana and with the consent of Pope Nicolò IV was built by King Charles II of Anjou in 1294.
+The church of San Domenico rises in the heart of Somma Vesuviana and, with the consent of Pope Nicolò IV, was built by King Charles II of Anjou in 1294.
 It was later entrusted to the Preachers of the order of the Dominicans.
 The Angevin origin of the church is recalled by a canvas, the work of Cacciapuoti and placed behind the altar, depicting Charles II of Anjou kneeling at the feet of the Virgin and San Domenico who sanctifies.
 The church was dedicated to Santa Maddalena.

-The monastic complex established itself as a cultural center and as a venue for important economic-patrimonial transactions and for the management of income from its extensive real estate accumulated through bequests, donations and purchases.
-On the floor of the church some tombstones recall the burial of characters who over the centuries gave life to Somma Vesuviana.
+The monastic complex established itself as a cultural centre and as a venue for important economic-patrimonial transactions and for the management of income from its extensive real estate accumulated through bequests, donations and purchases.
+On the floor of the church, some tombstones recall the burial of characters who, over the centuries, gave life to Somma Vesuviana.
 The waters of the cistern located in the cloister have quenched the thirst of the local population for centuries.
 The cloister was also for a long time the seat of the meetings of the Mayor and of the city parliament, a privilege abolished by the Viceroy of Naples in 1696.

 Numerous catastrophic events, including the 1631 eruption, caused collapses and consequent restoration and change interventions.
-In the eighteenth century, due to many restorations, the underlying Gothic structures were made illegible.
-In 1794 another eruption caused the collapse of some structures and with the subsequent reconstruction the current façade was built against the existing one.
-With the second abolition of religious orders (1861-1866), the church and convent were given ownership to the municipality of Somma Vesuviana.
+In the eighteenth century, due to many restorations, the underlying Gothic structures were made illegible In 1794, another eruption caused the collapse of some structures, and with the subsequent reconstruction, the current façade was built against the existing one.
+With the second abolition of religious orders (1861-1866), the church and convent were given ownership of the municipality of Somma Vesuviana.
 The church was entrusted to a rector appointed from time to time by the municipal council.
 Some rooms of the convent were instead used as municipal headquarters and for other public offices, political, cultural, recreational and welfare organizations.
 After the 1980 Irpinia earthquake the church was declared unfit for use, and only later were restoration and static rehabilitation works carried out.

 The facade of the church today is characterized by a narrow pronaos maintained by two Ionic columns, which is accessed by a staircase in piperno.
 The pronaos continues to the second order, with a recessed space enclosed by a balustrade.
 Six semi-columns articulate the facade, four of which are a direct extension of the pronaos below.
 Above this second order, a circle-shaped window hides the rose window of the ancient Gothic façade.
 Above this is the tympanum.
 The internal space, with a single nave, is preceded by a vestibule with Corinthian columns on which the monks' choir was located.
 The side chapels and the square apse are decorated with exquisitely crafted stuccos.
 Canvases by great authors of the 17th and 18th centuries enrich the chapels, while the canvas by Cacciapuoti is placed in the apse.
-The presence of many seventeenth and eighteenth century tombstones documents the importance and nobility of the church.
+The presence of many seventeenth and eighteenth-century tombstones documents the importance and nobility of the church.